pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 > **Note:**
 >
 > Since Aurora does not support FTWRL, writing needs to be suspended when only exporting data in full data migration mode.
 See [Instructions in AWS Official Website](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls).
 In both full data migration and incremental replication modes of the example, DM will automatically enable the `safe mode` to solve this problem.
-But there may still be data inconsistencies.
-To ensure data consistency, see [Instructions in AWS Official Website](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls), and set the last line `extra-args` of the following configuration file to empty.
+But there may still be data inconsistency.
+To ensure data consistency, see [Instructions in AWS Official Website](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls), and set the last line `extra-args` of the following configuration file to null.

 This example migrates existing Aurora data and the newly added data is migrated to TiDB in real time.
 That is the **full data migration + incremental replication** mode.
 According to the above TiDB cluster information, the added `source-id`, and the table to be migrated, save the following task configuration file `task.yaml`: